General

 - First Peoples community engagement plans

-For Uncovering Talent – you will need to identify whether you application includes Indigenous Cultural Intellectual Property (ICIP) and/or collaboration with First Peoples creative practitioners and/or community.
+For the Uncovering Talent focus area – you will need to identify whether you application includes Indigenous Cultural Intellectual Property (ICIP) and/or collaboration with First Peoples creative practitioners and/or community.
 If your application includes ICIP and/or collaboration you will still need to provide a summary of this activity and determine if support documentation is required.

 What is an auspice?